THOMASELOVE/432-classes-2024/class20/README.md

 2. The Lab 6 answer sketch has been posted to our Shared Drive.
 Grades and feedback on Lab 6 will be posted next Tuesday.
 3. I hope to complete Project A reviews tonight.
 Progress so far [is summarized here](https://github.com/THOMASELOVE/432-classes-2024/blob/main/projectA/portfolio_review.md).
 We'll see if I hit my deadline or not.
 4. Thank you to those of you who responded to "Bonus: How to Be a Modern Scientist question #2" on Campuswire (note 131) which I'll close up at 3 PM today (I extended the deadline until then.)
-5. I will try to write up something related to using rootograms effectively and getting topmodels to run on a Mac with R 4.3.3 this weekend, if I can.
+5. Regarding using rootograms effectively and getting topmodels to run on a Mac with R 4.3.3, there is a Campuswire note (#151) from Gazi Shamita describing one solution.
+That approach has now worked for at least two people.
+I will try to tackle this further over the weekend, if I can find the time.
 6. I have edited [the Project B instructions](https://thomaselove.github.io/432-2024/projB.html), to replace the Fall 2022 with the [Fall 2023 link to NHANES instructions from 431](https://thomaselove.github.io/431-projectB-2023/data2.html), and as follows...

 The model for your second outcome must use a different approach than you used for Outcome 1.
 For this model, you can use any of the three options above, or you may use: